-Do you ever have one of those days that no matter what you do, nothing gets done?
-Yup, we had one today.
+We finished our Eid distressed wood party sign, even though we had one of those days that no matter what we tried, nothing got completed.
 We had grand ideas for our Ramadan Craft Challenge, but those grand ideas were just ideas today.

 Insha’Allah those ideas will happen for us tomorrow, but in the meantime we did accomplish one thing: the completion of our Eid Party sign!